 Yet another much-awaited festival every January is the Sinulog Festival in Cebu, also in honor of the Santo Niño, which attracts millions of festival-goers.

 The annual Grand Street Parade features street performers doing the Sinulog Dance while clad in colorful costumes.
-You'll be treated to fireworks display and get to join street parties that will make you feel like you’re a part of one big community.
+You'll be treated to a fireworks display and get to join street parties that will make you feel like you’re a part of one big community.

 Filipinos’ love for merrymaking is also evident in the Panagbenga Festival, the pride of Baguio City.
 If you love flowers or gardening, this one is a must-see.
 Check out our Baguio hotel promo package for the best deal.

 If there’s one thing to describe the Philippines that will set it apart from neighboring Asian countries, it’s being the melting pot of different cultures having been colonized by Spain, the US, and even Japan.

 Not only that, the Philippines has deep ties to the Malays and the Chinese.
 This rich history and culture translate to one thing that remains to be a universal thing for all: food.

-Despite having food that have either taken its roots from another culture or have been recreated to fit the Filipino taste, the Philippines has still successfully carved its own space in the gastronomic scene.
+Despite having food that has either taken its roots from another culture or has been recreated to fit the Filipino taste, the Philippines has still successfully carved its own space in the gastronomic scene.

-Some most notable Filipino foods include adobo, chicken or pork meat cooked in soy sauce and vinegar; lechon or roasted whole pig which the late Anthony Bourdain swore by and is best tried first in Cebu.
+Some most notable Filipino foods include adobo, chicken or pork meat cooked in soy sauce and vinegar, and lechon or roasted whole pig, which the late Anthony Bourdain swore by as the best pig he has ever tried.

 There's also balut (duck embryo), a Filipino street food perfect for those who like trying exotic dishes, and halo-halo, a famous summer staple with crushed ice, milk, and sweetened fruits.

 Your trip to the Philippines won’t be complete without feasting on fresh (but really affordable!) seafood.
-If you can’t get enough of fresh crabs, shrimps, and other tasty seafood dishes, do a food tour in Roxas City in Capiz, the Seafood Capital of the Philippines.
+If you can’t get enough fresh crabs, shrimps, and other tasty seafood dishes, do a food tour in Roxas City in Capiz, the Philippines' Seafood Capital.